Xinxiao-Liu/ECON323_2023_Fall/syllabus.md

 We will apply a programming language (Python) to analyze these sorts of data and making numerical calculations/simulations of models in economics.

-The classes will be held at **LASR 104** on Tuesday and Thursday, 12:30-1:50pm.
+The classes will be held at **BUCH B313** from 5:00PM to 6:30PM.
 These schedules will be subject to changes in related UBC policies.

 ## Course Materials and Communications